-TAKE NOTICE that the 2021 annual general meeting (the "Meeting") of the shareholders of ARTEMIS GOLD INC. (the "Company") will be held at 505 Burrard Street, Suite 1165, in Vancouver, British Columbia on August 10, 2021 at 11:00 a.m.
+TAKE NOTICE that the 2022 annual general meeting (the "Meeting") of the shareholders of ARTEMIS GOLD INC. (the "Company") will be held at 555 Burrard Street, Suite 1165, in Vancouver, British Columbia on October 4, 2022 at 11:00 a.m.
 (Vancouver time) for the following purposes:

-- A. to receive the audited financial statements of the Company for the year ended December 31, 2020 and the report of the auditors thereon; - B. to fix the number of directors of the Company for the ensuing year at seven (7); - C. to elect directors of the Company as more fully described in the accompanying management information circular (the "Information Circular"); - D. to appoint PricewaterhouseCoopers LLP as the auditors of the Company for the ensuing year at a remuneration to be fixed by the directors; and - E. to consider and, if thought fit, to pass an ordinary resolution re-approving the Company's rolling stock option plan, as more fully set forth in the Information Circular accompanying this notice of meeting (the "Notice"); and - F. to transact any other business that may properly come before the Meeting and any postponement(s) or adjournment(s) thereof.
+- A. to receive the audited financial statements of the Company for the year ended December 31, 2021 and the report of the auditors thereon; - B. to fix the number of directors of the Company for the ensuing year at seven (7); - C. to elect directors of the Company as more fully described in the accompanying management information circular (the "Information Circular"); - D. to appoint PricewaterhouseCoopers LLP as the auditors of the Company for the ensuing year at a remuneration to be fixed by the directors; and - E. to consider and, if thought fit, to pass an ordinary resolution re-approving the Company's rolling stock option plan, as more fully set forth in the Information Circular accompanying this notice of meeting (the "Notice"); and - F. to transact any other business that may properly come before the Meeting and any postponement(s) or adjournment(s) thereof.

 The Company intends to hold the Meeting in person.
-However, due to the COVID-19 pandemic, to mitigate risk to the health and safety of our communities, shareholders and employees, the Company requests that shareholders not attend the Meeting in person.
-The Company encourages shareholders to instead vote their shares in advance of the Meeting via mail, telephone or online.
+However, consistent with the Company's request during the COVID-19 pandemic to mitigate risk to the health and safety of our communities, shareholders and employees, the Company encourages shareholders to not attend the Meeting in person, but instead to vote their shares in advance of the Meeting via mail, telephone or online.
 No management presentation will be made at the Meeting; however, stakeholders may participate in the Meeting via a live teleconference.
 Specifically, registered shareholders and duly appointed proxy holders who have properly pre-registered to participate in the Meeting as outlined below will have the opportunity to ask questions of management at the conclusion of the Meeting and, provided they have not already submitted their votes, participate in telephone voting.

 In order to be permitted to ask questions during the Meeting or submit a telephone vote, registered shareholders and duly appointed proxy holders must pre-register via the following link prior to the proxy cut-off at time at 11:00 a.m.
-PDT on August 6, 2021:
+PDT on September 30, 2022:

-$\underline{http://services.choruscall.ca/DiamondPassRegistration/register?confirmationNumber=10015346\&linkSecurityString=104894\\639e$
+https://services.choruscall.ca/DiamondPassRegistration/register?confirmationNumber=10020030&linkSecurityString=183b89091a